thomas-borg/thomas-borg/README.md

 🤝 - Thrive in a collaborative team environment, working towards a common goal and having fun while doing so!<br/>
 <br/>
 ⚡ **Fun fact:**<br/>
-I moved to London in 2020, arrived on the day everything went into lockdwon and ended up tutoring my 2 younger siblings for 6 months.<br/>
+I moved to London in 2020, arrived on the day everything went into lockdown and ended up tutoring my 2 younger siblings for 6 months.<br/>
 <br/>

 <div class="markdown-heading" dir="auto">